milkbottledude/woodlands-jb_tracker/Documentation.md

 rfr rmse: 1.7204476435915226
 ratio: 1.3235173105501223
 ```

-*close to but not lowest, there were lower loss values when only 1 new feature was implemented, refer to line 1450 (jb) and line 1535(wdlands) to compare*

-*gotta find a combination of features of mae < 0.66 for y_column_jb and mae < 1.3 for y_column_wdlands*
+Loss values are lower than when only the chosen features were used 📉, but these still are not low enough.
+We obtained lower, better mae values when we were testing out individual features (0.66 for y_column_jb and 1.30 for y_column_wdlands).

+Since we are using them together 🤝, they should be performing better than they were individually.

+As of right now, these are the best models I can come up with 😖.
+But there is definitely a specific subset of the features, both new and old, that when used will yield a lower mae than 0.66 for when y_column = y_column_jb and < 1.3 for when y_column = y_column_wdlands 👍.

+Unfortunately, aside from 'for' looping 🔄 through every single combination of features, I am not sure how to find that combination at the moment.

-That concludes the feature engineering and testing for this model 🤝.
+That concludes the feature engineering and testing for this model 🤝, for now at least 😤.

 In the next chapter, let's see if we can improve the accuracy of our model even more than we already have, this time by adjusting the model's hyperparameters ⚙️.